gwemmie/odds-n-ends/README.md

 The referenced "FINAL FILE" is not included in this git repo, because it includes secure/private info that would help you hack into my computers and does not provide any info that isn't easy to Google for.
+DO NOT treat the conf files in install-script.sh as a comprehensive set of everything you'd have to worry about.
+I still update that file every time I change my system, but since that doesn't affect the general form the script follows that you can use as a guideline, I don't bother updating the copy here.

 (In case you're curious, "steamos" was an Arch virtual machine that I used for AAA Linux games, because Linux was not capable of using the